PDFSub vs MoneyThumb: Honest Comparison (2026)

 Which is cheaper for a bookkeeper processing 30 statements per month?

-PDFSub's Business plan with BSC add-on at $29/mo easily handles 30 statements (at ~5 pages each, that is roughly 150 pages out of your 500-page allowance).
+PDFSub's All-In-One plan at $20/month annual easily handles 30 statements (at ~5 pages each, that is roughly 150 pages out of your 500-page allowance).
 MoneyThumb Online would require the Standard plan at $49.95/mo for 20 conversions, plus you'd exceed the limit by 10 conversions.
-PDFSub saves about $21/month in this scenario.
+PDFSub saves about $30/month in this scenario.

 Does either tool handle scanned bank statements?